 Here is a screenshot of Hootsuite’s YouTube channel description, as an example:

-The Ultimate YouTube Video Marketing Guide for Entrepreneurs in 2018 Click To Tweet
+YouTube Video Marketing Strategies that work great in 2020 Click To Tweet

 Playlists and Sections

 Organizing your videos into specific playlists and sections makes it easier for viewers to find and watch specific types of videos.